Devolutions/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-business/retrieve-credentials-hub-business.md

 Depending on the options you have enabled/disabled, you may need to retrieve your credentials manually:

 1. Go to the login page of the website you want to access.
 This page will be different for each website; this section will use the Atlassian website as an example.
-1. Click on the {{ en.DWL }} extension in your browser.
+1. Click on the {{ en.DWL }} in your browser.
 Website entries that are linked to this website will appear.
 1. Click on the website entry that contains the credentials for this website.
 If multiple entries are available, you can use the ***Filter*** bar to find the one you need.
 ![Entry Selection](https://webdevolutions.azureedge.net/docs/en/hub/Hub2090.png)